Bulgarian capital Sofia shuts nightclubs as COVID infections surge

-Speaking on national BTV television, Fankakova also urged Sofia universities to switch to online education and appealed to businesses to have as many employees as possible work from home.
+Speaking on national BTV television, Fandakova also urged Sofia universities to switch to online education and appealed to businesses to have as many employees as possible work from home.

 “The situation is Sofia is becoming increasingly alarming.
 We have a new increase in infections and of people who need hospital treatment.
 This is straining the hospitals,” she said.